 - Those who don’t work at your current organization.
 If you’re currently employed, this indicator will be hidden from recruiters who work at your organization, to protect your privacy.

-While the universe of recruiters who see this indicator is therefore limited, I know from the LinkedIn Recruiter classes I teach that those with access to Recruiter are actively using this feature as part of their candidate sourcing.
+While the universe of recruiters who see this indicator is therefore limited, I know from the LinkedIn workshops I teach that those with access to Recruiter are actively using this feature as part of their candidate sourcing.
 So, I recommend “cautiously” turning it on.
 I say “cautiously” because the protection LinkedIn provides from recruiters in your own organization is not foolproof.
 For example, I’ve heard recruiters in my classes discussing how they can get a friend at another company to tell them who in their company has this feature switched on.

 But is this lack of foolproof anonymity a bad thing?
 Not necessarily.
 You can always say “I’m not actively looking, I love it here, but switched it on because I’m always interested to see what’s out there.”
 Or they may use this insight to try and keep you!
 Just be aware of the limitations regarding anonymity.